talon-one/talon_one.js/docs/ManagementApi.md

 Get loyalty program statistics

-⚠️ Deprecation notice: Support for requests to this endpoint will end soon.
+&gt; [warning] This endpoint is deprecated.
 To retrieve statistics for a loyalty program, use the [Get statistics for loyalty dashboard](/management-api#tag/Loyalty/operation/getDashboardStatistics) endpoint.
 Retrieve the statistics of the specified loyalty program, such as the total active points, pending points, spent points, and expired points.

 ### Example